 Our Gift Economy Approach

-At Peace Talks, all of our services (our courses, workshops, programmes and individual sessions) are offered on a Gift Economy basis.
+All of our services (our courses, workshops, programmes and individual sessions) are offered on a Gift Economy basis.
 This means that rather than setting a "market price", we invite you to contribute an amount you are willing and able to give.
 This page gives more detail about how we offer our services, and what this means for you.

 What is the Gift Economy?